 “Deferring that income could be advantageous because you are most likely in a higher tax bracket while working than when you retire,” said Labant.

 Coming up with the cash to make extra contributions may be easier than you think.

-Those nearing retirement are often in their peak earnings years and may have fewer demands on their income – their kids are finishing college and their mortgage may be paid.
-They may also be able to pay down debt and reduce their monthly spending to help stretch their retirement savings.
-(Calculator: How Long Will My Retirement Savings Last?)
+Those nearing retirement are often in their peak earnings years and may have fewer demands on their income—their kids are finishing college and their mortgage may be paid.
+They may also be able to pay down debt and reduce their monthly spending to help stretch their retirement savings. ( Calculator: How much should I save for my retirement? )

 By saving a bigger piece of their income pie in the years leading up to retirement, those age 50 and older can help make up for lost time.

 To further ensure a comfortable retirement, they may also wish to delay Social Security when they reach retirement age to boost their future financial benefit.

 “Save as much as you can as early as you can, but if you haven’t saved enough don’t forgo this opportunity,” said Labant.
 “Check with your employer to see if they allow catch-up contributions and if so take advantage.”